メインコンテンツにスキップ

 Why Are the Scores So High?

 Behind these results is a thoroughly "structured curriculum" that begins in the early years.
-At KIST, there is a strong emphasis not just on "inquiry-based learning" but also on mastering fundamental academic skills (especially in math and English).
-Preparation for achieving high scores in the IBDP (Grades 11-12) starts from the elementary school.
+KIST places a strong emphasis not just on "inquiry-based learning" but also on mastering fundamental academic skills (especially in math and English), building a solid foundation from elementary school to prepare students for high scores in the IBDP (Grades 11-12).

 2. Latest University Placements: A Passport to Top Global Universities

-High IB scores directly translate into acceptances at prestigious universities worldwide.
-The paths of KIST graduates are a testament to their status as "global elites."
+High IB scores directly translate into acceptances at the world's most prestigious universities.
+The destinations of KIST graduates are a testament to their status as global elites.

 International University Acceptances (2020-2025)